vvmc/vvmc.github.io/pages/mydoc/mydoc_set_up_commissions.md

     Set up the commissions dashboard to combine analytics and actions for managing your commissions from a single place.

 ### Result
-You can use the com: search prefix to limit your results to commissions.
+You can use the com: search prefix in the search bar to limit your results to commissions.

 ### Next Steps